 Health-Related Quality of Life and Symptoms

 There was no evidence of an impact of EP395 treatment on E-RS daily scores (Table S3); however, for the SGRQ, at Week 12, 44.7% of EP395 patients had an improvement from baseline in total score of ≥4 points (the MCID), compared with 16.7% on placebo (Table 5).
 No statistical analysis was performed due to the exploratory nature of the assessment.
+The data of the EP395 patients were reviewed to assess a potential relationship between an improvement from baseline in SGRQ total score of ≥4 points with reduction in sputum NE; however, in patients with a reduction in NE, a similar number of patients had an improvement in SGRQ versus no improvement in SGRQ (Table S4).

 EP395 Plasma Concentration